unicornist/frontend-code-challenge/README.md

 * The number of items in cart is persistant amongst different browser tabs
 * Decent design/layout of content

-I will of course examine your code for readability, architectural decisions, and modularity.
-If/when you meet with us, be prepared to talk about why and how you built your interfaces.
+I will be examine your code for readability, architectural decisions, and modularity.
+This application is a simple one and doesn't require expertise to build, that being said, I'll be grading how well you built it not just if you did it.
+Communication is key, thus if/when you meet with us, be prepared to talk about why and how you built your interfaces.

 Design isn't a point I'm concerned about here, so I suggest you just make it usable or just organized and not spend too much time on it.